Drunk Driver Car Accident – Lawyers MN

 Despite significant effort by law enforcement, drunk driving is still one of the leading causes of car accidents.
 In fact, 3 in every 10 Americans will be involved in an alcohol-related crash at some time in their lives.
 Our attorneys represent people in Minnesota injured by a drunk driver.
 Car crashes and injuries caused by drunk drivers are infuriating.
 The level of irresponsibility is so much higher with an impaired driver compared to the momentary driver inattention we see in other auto accident cases.
 There should always be serious consequences for driving drunk.

 According to data from the National Highway Traffic Safety Administration (NHTSA), 10,800 people were killed in alcohol-related crashes in one year.
 Of course, many others involved in a drunk driver car crash are injured.
 More than half a million people across the country were injured in crashes where police reported that alcohol was present.
 That is an average of one person injured approximately every 2 minutes.
 These numbers are inexcusable.
-These crashes could have easily been prevented if the drunk driver had simply chosen not to drive while impaired.
+All these crashes could have easily been avoided if the drunk driver had simply chosen not to drive while impaired.
 Of course, the bar that served them should also have cut them off, as required by law.

 Drunk Driving Laws in Minnesota